-Depending on the function, and the target organism, either an authorization as a plant protection product, a biocide, or no authorization is required.
+Depending on the function, and the target organism, either an authorisation as a plant protection product, a biocide, or no authorisation is required.
 The following decision table can be used.

-Types of semiochemicals in the product Extra function of the product Product to protect against harmful organisms or to prevent effects of these organisms (BPR) None Authorisation is not required No authorisation required Mechanical control Authorisation is not required BPR authorisation required Attractant Insecticide or other kind of active ingredient PPP authorisation is required (semiochemical is not an active ingredient) BPR authorisation requried Repellent l· PPP authorisation is required (semiochemical is an active ingredient) BPR authorisation required
+Types of semiochemicals in the product Extra function of the product Plant Protection Product (PPP) Product to protect against harmful organisms or to prevent effects of these organisms (BPR) None Authorisation is not required No authorisation required Mechanical control Authorisation is not required BPR authorisation required Attractant Insecticide or other kind of active ingredient PPP authorisation is required (semiochemical is not an active ingredient) BPR authorisation requried Repellent ÷ PPP authorisation is required (semiochemical is an active ingredient) BPR authorisation required